 Workers’ compensation is put in place to help cover workers injured on the job “in the course of employment.”
 For example, if you are injured while making a service call, you can be covered, while traveling to work in the morning is not.

 This simple definition has been expanded in recent years to include quite a number of activities.
 Individuals playing for a company team, for instance, might be able to claim workers’ comp if injured, though work-related illnesses are perhaps the biggest addition to the rule.
 That being said, even if the definition of workers’ comp today is broader than ever before, the court system does set a few limits.
 Usually these tend to be common sense affairs, but you should always check with a workers’ compensation lawyer in Winston-Salem if your claim is denied.

 There are many different kinds of work-related injuries, but below are highlighted a few of the most common.
 If you have suffered from any of the following, you might have a potential workers’ comp claim:

 Repetitive Motion Injuries

 Repetitive motion can wear away at joints and body parts over time, leading to injuries.
 The primary areas affected tend to be the arms (including hands and forearms).
 Carpal tunnel syndrome is a particularly nasty repetitive motion injury.
 Luckily, if detected early enough, these kinds of injuries can normally be cured.

 Stress is a legitimate problem in most workplaces, and over time, stress can lead to emotional illnesses in addition to other physical ailments such as digestive issues.
-Stress-related injuries can be difficult to prove in court with a seasoned attorney.
+Stress-related injuries can be difficult to prove in court, especially if you are not being represented by an attorney.

-When a worker gets sick and is made worse by his or her job, that is an occupational illness.
-These can turn lethal very quickly, so catching occupational illnesses early is very important.
+When a worker gets sick and is made worse by his or her job, that is an occupational illness and it can turn lethal very quickly.
+Catching occupational illnesses early is very important.

-Learn More from a Winston-Salem Workers’ Compensation Lawyer
+Speak to a Workers’ Compensation Lawyer in Winston-Salem